cuiyixin555/camera-cuda/README.md

 # camera-cuda

-### This is repo for image processing with bazel build
+## This is a repo that integrate multiple image processing algos on CUDA-based acceleration with bazel build

 ### How to run
 #### Image Rotater